youth development working with young athletes

 Now if your a junior this number is fine in your development stage, but your focus and dedication can still be better.
 This is REALITY.

-Here are a little maths to have you realize how much you can achieve even with the slightest of focus.
+Here is a little maths to have you realize how much you can achieve even with the slightest of focus.

-Let us say for argument sake that if you really made an effort to pay attention to detail in your sessions, and let’s say that every session you did that meant that you would make the slightest on improvement like 1/1000th of a second.
+Let us say for argument’s sake that if you really made an effort to pay attention to detail in your sessions, and let’s say that every session you did that meant that you would make the slightest improvement like 1/1000th of a second.

 That means that you would make a possible .08 to.12 of a second improvement if you’re a junior.

 In other words not bad for around 2-3 sessions per week.
 If you were a senior athlete well that becomes somewhat of a huge possible gain.